suomato/base-camp/README.md

 php luna make:route {name}
 ```

 > The new file is created to `/app/config/wp/routes/{name}.php`.
-The created file comes with the nice documented boilerplate.
+The created file comes with the well documented boilerplate.